 By Anna Owsley

-JagWire: What are you most excited about your new job?
+JagWire: What are you most excited for about your new position?

-JW: What are you looking forward to being at Mill Valley?
+JW: What are you looking forward to about being at Mill Valley?

-JW: What led you to a career in teaching?
+JW: What led you to a career in psychology?